The Historic Use of Computerized Tools for Marketing

 "The J.C.
 Penney Company also used CAPI in combination with direct broadcast technology.
 Consumers view merchandise items on a television monitor and indicate on a CAPI system how likely they are to purchase each item.
 The information collected by Penney's aids their merchandise buyers in determining what products target consumers are most likely to buy."

 Thus, prior to 1994, J.C.
 Penney and perhaps others used electronic displays of merchandise items coupled with a computer-assisted personal interview (CAPI) system to obtain and record a consumer response to the viewed item, allowing improved marketing decisions to be made.

-An improvement over early CAPI systems is the Interactive Opinion Network™ (ION) of Market Facts, Inc. (Arlington Heights, Illinois), partially described at http://www.marketfacts.com/products/ion.shtml.
+An improvement over early CAPI systems is the Interactive Opinion Network™ (ION) of Market Facts, Inc. (Arlington Heights, Illinois), partially described at marketfacts.com/products/ion.shtml (as archived at Archive.org).
 ION is a multimedia-based computerized interviewing system placed in regional shopping malls throughout the United States using customized hardware and software to improve the interview process.
 Computer screens and speakers provide high-quality images, video, and sound to view products or services.
 The viewer is prompted to provide input with a touch-sensitive screen regarding the products or services portrayed.
 Data are acquired over a network and processed electronically to yield useful market research information.